starton-io/deploy-your-first-discord-blockchain-bot/README.md

 ### Step 2 - IPFS

-[IPFS](https://fr.beincrypto.com/apprendre/ipfs-presentation-comment-ca-marche/) is a decentralized storage system that works in peer-to-peer.
+[IPFS](https://fr.beincrypto.com/apprendre/ipfs-presentation-comment-ca-marche/) is a distributed storage system that works in peer-to-peer.
 This means that once a file is stored on IPFS, as the data is duplicated, the file (or the folder) can't be deleted, or should be deleted on every node of the network that hosts the file.

 This system has been built to avoid the censor and to be sure that our data are persistent.